geoffreyabdallah/s-expressions/README.md

 ## seq

-Takes a an array or object and converts it to a list (if object is passed in, coverst to a list of [k, v] pairs);
+Takes a an array or object and converts it to a list (if object is passed in, converts to a list of [k, v] pairs);

 ```js
 s(seq, [1, 2, 3]) //without s() invocation - seq([1,2,3]);